kumojin/clean-code-presentation/slides.md

 ```

 <!--
-We now have new options for movers and renderers, and these classes inherit from the parent classes Mover and Renderer, which have a move() and render() methods respectively.
-You can further specify their own move() and render() methods.
+First, we need new options for movers and renderers, and these classes inherit from a parent class.
+You can overwrite the methods where you need them to be different
 -->

 ---